juliakloiber/superrr/_posts/superrr-lab-blog/2021-07-21-emerging-perspectives.md

 ---
 layout: post
 type: lab
-author: Ouassima Laabich Mansour
+author: Ouassima Laabich-Mansour
-title: Workshop Thinking of Futures On Emerging Perspectives
+title: Workshop – Thinking of Futures On Emerging Perspectives
 description: Superrr Lab and the partners of The New New program invite you to join us for a workshop on August 18th.
 ---
 <img src="/assets/img/blog/futures.png" alt="Abstract image with different colorful illustrations that reflect the future" width="500" height="600">